What is ARFID?

 teenage girl college student at therapy meeting for arfid treatment.

-Signs and Symptoms of ARFID
+Signs and symptoms of ARFID

 Identifying the signs is a brave and crucial step in the beginning of recovery.
 Some common symptoms include: